 Without joins there are no updates and provisioning decisions may be wrong.
-If bad joins exists then the side effects can be anything from odd to downright destructive.
+If bad joins exist then the side effects can be anything from odd to downright destructive.
 With FIM it is imperative to get the joins right!

 While compromises must sometimes be made to get a project moving, the best practices to aim for are:

 - All in-scope objects joined to an authoritative object source,